 How a spirits company reduced stranded inventory with rolling forecasts

-Brian Kalish worked with a spirits company last year before the pandemic whose products were so popular it periodically underestimated demand and lost sales from a lack of inventory.
+Brian Kalish worked with a spirits company not long ago whose products were so popular it periodically underestimated demand and lost sales from a lack of inventory.

 "They had no stranded inventory," Kalish, a financial planning and analysis (FP&A) consultant, told CFO Dive.
 "They sold everything they could make."